-- (B) the individual was making a good-faith effort to do the assigned work but was discharged due to: (i) Inefficiency, (ii) unsatisfactory performance due to inability, incapacity or lack of training or experience, (iii) isolated instances of ordinary negligence or inadvertence, (iv) goodfaith errors in judgment or discretion, or (v) unsatisfactory work or conduct due to circumstances beyond the individual's control; or - (C) the individual's refusal to perform work in excess of the contract of hire. - (c) If the individual has failed, without good cause, to either apply for suitable work when so directed by the employment office of the secretary of labor, or to accept suitable work when offered to the individual by the employment office, the secretary of labor, or an employer, such disqualification shall begin with the week in which such failure occurred and shall continue until the individual becomes reemployed and has had earnings from insured work of at least three times such individual's determined weekly benefit amount. determining whether or not any work is suitable for an individual, the secretary of labor, or a person or persons designated by the secretary. shall consider the degree of risk involved to health, safety and morals, physical fitness and prior training, experience and prior earnings, length of unemployment and prospects for securing local work in the individual's customary occupation or work for which the individual is reasonably fitted by training or experience, and the distance of the available work from the individual's residence.
-Notwithstanding any other provisions of this act, an otherwise eligible individual shall not be disqualified for refusing an offer of suitable employment, or failing to apply for suitable employment when notified by an employment office, or for leaving the individual's most recent work accepted during approved training, including training approved under section 236(a)(1) of the trade act of 1974, if the acceptance of or applying for suitable employment or continuing such work would require the individual to terminate approved training and no work shall be deemed suitable and benefits shall not be denied under this act to any otherwise eligible individual for refusing to accept new work under any of the following conditions: (1) If the position offered is vacant due directly to a strike, lockout or other labor dispute; (2) if the remuneration, hours or other conditions of the work offered are substantially less favorable to the individual than those prevailing for similar work in the locality; (3) if as a condition of being employed, the individual would be required to join or to resign from or refrain from joining any labor organization; (4) if the individual left employment as a result of domestic violence, and the position offered

-42 43 does not reasonably accommodate the individual's physical, psychological, safety, and/or legal needs relating to such domestic violence.
+- (ii) unsatisfactory performance due to inability, incapacity or lack of training or experience; - (iii) isolated instances of ordinary negligence or inadvertence; - (iv) good-faith errors in judgment or discretion; or - (v) unsatisfactory work or conduct due to circumstances beyond the individual's control; or - (C) the individual's refusal to perform work in excess of the contract of hire. - 19 (c) If the individual has failed, without good cause, to either apply for 20 suitable work when so directed by the employment office of the secretary 21 of labor, or to accept suitable work when offered to the individual by the 22 employment office, the secretary of labor, or an employer, such that 23 disqualification shall begin with the week in which such that the failure occurred and shall continue until the individual becomes reemployed and 24 25 has had earnings from insured work of at least three times-such the 26 individual's determined weekly benefit amount.
+In determining whether or 27 not any work is suitable for an individual, the secretary of labor, or a 28 person or persons designated by the secretary, shall consider the degree of 29 risk involved to health, safety and morals, physical fitness and prior training, experience and prior earnings, length of unemployment and 30 31 prospects for securing local work in the individual's customary occupation 32 or work-for which that the individual is reasonably fitted by training or experience, and the distance of the available work from the individual's 33 34 residence.
+Notwithstanding any other provisions of this act, an otherwise 35 eligible individual shall not be disqualified for refusing an offer of suitable 36 employment, or failing to apply for suitable employment when notified by 37 an employment office, or for leaving the individual's most recent work 38 accepted during approved training, including training approved under 39 section 236(a)(1) of the trade act of 1974, if the acceptance of or applying for suitable employment or continuing such work would require the 40 41 individual to terminate approved training and no work shall be deemed suitable and benefits shall not be denied under this act to any otherwise 42 43 eligible individual for refusing to accept new work under any of the following conditions: (1) If the position offered is vacant due directly to a strike, lockout or other labor dispute; (2) if the remuneration, hours or other conditions of the work offered are substantially less favorable to the individual than those prevailing for similar work in the locality; (3) if as a condition of being employed, the individual would be required to join or to resign from or refrain from joining any labor organization; and (4) if the individual left employment as a result of domestic violence, and the position offered does not reasonably accommodate the individual's physical, psychological, safety, or legal needs relating to-such that domestic violence.